YahooArchive/dispatchr/README.md

 ### Constructor

-The store should have a constructor function that will be used to instantiate your store using `new Store(context, initialState)` where the parameters are as follows:
+The store should have a constructor function that will be used to instantiate your store using `new Store(dispatcherInterface)` where the parameters are as follows:

   * `dispatcherInterface`: An object providing access to dispatcher's waitFor and getStore functions
+  * `dispatcherInterface.getContext()`: Retrieve the context object that was passed
   * `dispatcherInterface.getStore(store)`
   * `dispatcherInterface.waitFor(store[], callback)`